PerlaGCastillo/sass/README.md

 # Web Design Sample

-desThis project demonstrates a CMS-friendly SaaS landing page designed in Figma and implemented using HTML and CSS.
+This project demonstrates a CMS-friendly SaaS landing page designed in Figma and implemented using HTML and CSS.

 ## Goals
 - Clear structure and hierarchy